German parliament suffers internet outage but no signs of attack

 German intelligence agencies have warned there could be more cyber attacks ahead of national elections in September.

-The agencies said in December they had seen a marked increase in Russian propaganda and disinformation campaigns aimed at destabilizing German society, as well as targeted cyber attacks against political parties.
+The agencies said in December they had seen a marked increase in Russian propaganda and disinformation campaigns aimed at destabilising German society, as well as targeted cyber attacks against political parties.

 Allegations of Russian hacking soured the U.S. presidential election campaign last year and the U.S. Federal Bureau of Investigation is pursuing at least three separate investigations into the claims.